 Some children exhibit particular behaviours based on early childhood experiences and family circumstances.
 As a school we recognise that their behaviour is their way of communicating their emotions.
 We also understand that for many children they need to feel a level of safety before they exhibit extreme behaviours.
 Where possible, we use our most skilful staff to build relationships with each individual child.
-These children will have bespoke 'Positive Handling Plans' that can be found in Appendix A. We will do all we can to manage these extreme behaviours, but where these behaviours involve physical attacks towards staff, or outbursts of aggression which result in a lack of safe social distancing, including spitting, the pupil will be asked to move to a safe space in isolation and a meeting will be set with parents to discuss possible options, including home learning.
+We will do all we can to manage these extreme behaviours, but where these behaviours involve physical attacks towards staff, the pupil will be asked to move to a safe space in isolation and a meeting will be set with parents to discuss possible options.